 Wardour is a communications and marketing agency born out of the world of customer magazines.

-It’s a useful place to have started, because creators of customer magazines have long realised it is powerful content that truly inspires audiences to engage with, and trust, a brand.
+It’s a great place to have started, because creators of customer magazines have long realised that amazing stories inspire audiences to trust a brand.

-So we rediscovered our digital roots and helped our clients transition to a life online.
-And ever since Steve Jobs launched the iPhone and iPad, the momentum in that direction has accelerated.
+So, we rediscovered our digital roots and helped our clients transition to a life online.
+And ever since Steve Jobs launched the iPhone and then the iPad, the momentum in that direction has accelerated.

-From a starting team of four, there are now 50 of us.
-We like this size: not so big that the principals are remote from the clients, but not so small as to be unstable.
-In fact, you could think of us as the Goldilocks agency – except we also pride ourselves on our integrity, more than could be said for that little blonde housebreaker.
+Choose Wardour and you get passion and commitment: an agency that’s not so big that the principals are remote from the clients, but not so small as to be naive.
+In fact, you could think of us as the Goldilocks agency – except with a lot more integrity in the way we behave.